This Week's Inspiration

 - To confirm your beliefs and purpose in all areas of your life, I recommend my 88-page workbook, My Source EXPERIENCE Journal™.
 It will take you on a personal journey of discovery to help you confirm and affirm your passions in life.

-- CRG's Personal Style Indicator, Stress Indicator and Health Planner, Values Preference Indicator, and Self-Worth Inventory will help you fully embrace your passions.
+- CRG's Personal Style Indicator, Stress Indicator and Health Planner, Values Preference Indicator, and Self Work Inventory, will help you fully embrace your passions.

-- Your own personalized PSI report (20+ pages) on your specific Personal Style pattern and how to increase your effectiveness with self and others
+- Your own personalized PSI report (20+ pages) on your specific style pattern and how to increase your effectiveness with self and others

 - Detailed information about the one factor that will forever enhance your ability to build lasting relationships